 ends in shame.

-The piano transcriptions below were manufactured to accompany singers.
+The piano transcriptions below were manufactured to accompany singers of the improvisation theater at the University Frankfurt/Germany, 2009.

 The font guido2.ttf might be required to view the pdf-files.
 Under Windows, simply copy the ttf-file into the folder windows/fonts.